 2. Learn reading levels

 There are four reading levels.
-That means that if you want to learn the next reading level, you need to master your current one.
+If you want to learn the next reading level, you need to master your current one.

 Inspection reading: When you read at this level, your goal is to examine the book’s surface.
 That’s why this level is also identified as skimming or prereading with inspection or reading.
 You should understand what kind of book it is and its mind structure.

 Analytical reading: It is a more complex and systematic reading.
-It should be thorough, complete the best reading you can do.
+It should be thorough and complete the best reading you can do.
 Analytical reading means the reader must ask many organized questions about the book’s topic.
 Analytically reading a book is chewing and digesting it.
 It’s the fundamental reading process.
-Analytical reading should not be used for mere entertainment or to obtain information passively.
-It should be used to work in the information.
+Analytical reading should not be used for entertainment or passively obtaining information.
+It should be used to work on the information.